github/platform-samples/hooks/ruby/delete-repository-event/README.md

     - `GITHUB_HOST` - the domain of the GitHub Enterprise instance. e.g. github.example.com
     - `GITHUB_API_TOKEN` - a [Personal Access Token](https://help.github.com/enterprise/user/articles/creating-a-personal-access-token-for-the-command-line/) that has the ability to create an issue in the notification repository
-    - `GITHUB_NOTIFICATION_REPOSITORY` - the repository in which to create the nofication issue. e.g. github.example.com/administrative-notifications
+    - `GITHUB_NOTIFICATION_REPOSITORY` - the repository in which to create the notification issue. e.g. github.example.com/administrative-notifications.
+Should be in the form of `:owner/:repository`.